Salbajnr/InvoiceMaster/replit.md

 ## Overview

-This is a full-stack invoice management application built with React, Express.js, and PostgreSQL.
-The application allows users to create, manage, and track invoices with support for multiple invoice types (proforma, standard, commercial, etc.).
-It features a modern UI built with shadcn/ui components and uses Drizzle ORM for database operations.
+This is a comprehensive full-stack invoice management application built with React, Express.js, and PostgreSQL.
+The application allows users to create, manage, and track invoices with support for 10 different invoice types (proforma, standard, commercial, etc.).
+It features a modern UI built with shadcn/ui components, professional letterhead design capabilities, and a standalone transaction simulation system for testing various payment scenarios.
+The app uses Drizzle ORM for database operations and includes advanced styling features like logos, stamps, and animations.

 ## User Preferences